Causes of Bad Breath

 Dental Problems

 Oral infection, a decayed tooth, gum disease, abscess, fistula mouth, tooth coatings, and bridges with closed bodies can cause bad breath.
 Bacterial plaques settled around tartar and tartar can also cause bad breath.
-It will be beneficial to brush the teeth, especially with toothpaste that provide high protection (eg, ADA approved; Paradontax Daily Fluoride series (Whitening, Complete Protection and Clean Mint),
+It will be beneficial to brush the teeth, especially with toothpastes with the American Dental Association (ADA) seal that provides high protection such as; Paradontax Daily Fluoride series (Whitening, Complete Protection, and Clean Mint), Crest Gum Detoxify series (Deep Clean-SensitivityWhitening), etc.

 Dry Mouth

-A decrease in the amount of saliva or saliva secretion causes the mouth to dry out.
+A decrease in saliva or saliva secretion causes the mouth to dry out.
 If the mouth is dry then it starts to smell bad.
 If bad breath is present before, this odor becomes even stronger.
 Because normally, bad breath passes into the saliva and dissolves there and the smell does not spread into the mouth.
-If the amount of saliva is insufficient, bad breath rises and passes into the mouth environment, and starts to smell bad.
+If the amount of saliva is insufficient, bad breath rises, passes into the mouth environment, and starts to smell bad.
 In these cases, mouth moisturizers (eg, ADA approved; Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) can be very helpful.

 Nasal Dryness and Congestion

 Nasal dryness and nasal congestion can also cause bad breath.
 All physiological deviations in the nasal mucosa can cause bad breath.
 In particular, in case of nasal congestion, the mouth remains open and dries up due to increased mouth breathing.
 Dry mouth smells.
-This is the main reason for bad breath that occurs when sleeping with an open mouth.
+This is the main reason for bad breath when sleeping with an open mouth.

 Constipation